 Art is not just painting and sculpture.
 YOU are capable of doing art!
 Your radical self-expression can be an interaction, or a costume, or an installation in the trees with blinky lights, or a kind of party.
 Art is whatever amuses, enchants, excites, or makes others feel something.
 Put up signs, sit in an advice booth, tell fortunes, wear a funny hat, play music, make a beaver den (that one’s been done).

 If you want to be part of a larger art project, help someone else out and be part of their team making a big idea happen!
 Join a Theme Camp or work with one to contribute something special.
 Helping out on a project, large or small, is a great way to meet new people and learn new things.
 Join some of our online or in-person meetup venues below and ask around to see what people are doing!

 We have regular meetups in Cambridge, MA at the Cambridge Brewing Company, Tuesday nights from 8:30 till late.
 There is a lower-traffic Announce mailing list just for official announcements, and there is a higher traffic discussion list (Firefly Blink).
 Online, the community Facebook Group is a good place to ask questions and meet people, and our official Facebook Page will have the news and announcements.

 Code of Conduct

-While we value free self-expression, that has to be limited by not harming your neighbors.
-Some community expectations include: We do not tolerate sexual harassment or sexual violence, and expect participants to be able to communicate about consent and respect each others’ boundaries.
-We expect people to be able to communicate in general, and if problems arise there are resources: Rangers are volunteers just like you who are there to help, and Sanctuary is a place where you can go de-stress or talk to someone.
-Behaving in a way that endangers others or the event can be cause for immediate ejection.
+Our community expects everyone to help others feel welcome, rather than unsafe or excluded.
+Sexual harassment or sexual violence are not welcome at Firefly, and we expect participants to be able to communicate about consent and respect each others’ boundaries.
+It’s important for everyone to communicate in general, and if problems arise there are resources: Rangers are volunteers just like you who are there to help, and Sanctuary is a place where you can go de-stress or talk to someone.
+If you behave in a way that endangers others or the event that can be cause for immediate ejection.

 How do I learn more?